kmolima/kpi_engine/README.md

 For the messaging service, we are using the [community edition of the HiveMQ MQTT Broker](https://github.com/hivemq/hivemq-community-edition) and its metrics producer extension.

+### Run the setup script
+To replicate the case study setup please run the script below.
 Note: If you need elevated privileges to run docker, please run the script below accordingly (e.g. add ``` sudo ```).